(Heights stated are on Beat 1 Gauge)

 - Autumn Run (L-M): Left bank fishing starting just below island.
 Top section fishes best in low water – less than 4”.
 Bottom section fishes best at 9”-1ft6” but will still fish at much higher levels.
 Fish can lie close to left bank in tail section so deep wading not required.

 - Coulgormack (M): Right bank fishing is probably easier (although the left bank is also possible with a long deep wade down the middle of the river).
 Best at 1ft 3”+.
 Start at croy on right bank and fish right down to start of treeline.
-You can fish from start of treeline down to top of Sandy haven from left bank.
-Access to right bank is via Golden burn boat.
+Access to right bank is via Golden burn boat (NB. this pool has shallowed in recent years although it still has a deep channel down the right bank)

 - Sandy Haven(L-M): Right bank fishing is best.
 Best above 6” up to 1ft6”.
 Take Boat across and walk up pathway.
 Wade in and start just as shallow goes to deep at the top of the pool……and cast a longish line.
 Be careful as your wadeline becomes deeper as you move down into the slacker water, so edge back towards the bank.
 Continue fishing into Golden Burn.